 The middle ages was a wild ride for many reasons, one of those reasons was their beauty tricks.
 If you have seen season 3 of American Horror Story, you know that rubbing blood over your face and skin to try to look younger has been used by people for centuries.
-The middle ages are no exception.
+The middle ages are no exception, however.
 There have been some famous ‘vampiric’ women trying to harbour youth like Delphine Lalaurie and Elizabeth Bathory.
 Before sadists used beautiful young women, bull and hare blood was used.
 Just brush it all over your face and see the glow of youth… or not.

-Just because we have more safe and less gross options to choose from nowadays doesn’t mean we’re innocent.
+In conclusion, just because we have more safe and less gross options to choose from nowadays doesn’t mean we’re innocent.
 Remember that trend of putting your bare feet into a tank of flesh-eating fish?
 What the hell was that all about?
 Or how about using crushed beetles to get red lipstick?

 Could you handle all of these beauty tips?